amirkhgraphic/scraping-python-bs4/README.md

-this project is consist of 3 main parts; first we have the `config.py` file, which is where the configurations and static variables are. then we have the `models.py` file, where database's model is stored and also where the database instance and connection is created. at last, we have the `main.py` which has the responsibility to create crawl and scrape data ans save them in database.
+this project is consist of 3 main parts; first we have the `config.py` file, which is where the configurations and static variables are. then we have the `models.py` file, where database's model is stored and also where the database instance and connection is created. at last, we have the `main.py` which has the responsibility to create crawl and scrape data and save them in database.

 ## How to Run ❓
 first you need to create a virtual environment, cd to the directory where this file is and then run the following command: